devacuk/devacuk.github.io/events/2018/02/devacuk/sessions.md

 **Approximate length of session:** 60 mins

-### 25. Knocking down silos: an introduction to the International Image Interoperability Framework (IIIF) APIs - Claire Knowles, University of Edinburgh and Glen Robson, IIIF
+### 25. <a href="25/">Knocking down silos: an introduction to the International Image Interoperability Framework (IIIF) APIs</a> - Claire Knowles, University of Edinburgh and Glen Robson, IIIF

 **Type of session:** Presentation and Demo